- Rainy Day

 Housed in the old Dar Menebhi Palace, the Marrakech Museum displays Moroccan art from the ancient to the modern, as well as historic books, coins, and pottery from the region.

 Jemaa el Fnaa

-Barter for souvenirs, food, and clothing at this vast historic marketplace, then venture further into the medina (Old Town) to explore its labyrinth of traditional Souks!
+Barter for souvenirs, food, and clothing at the vast historic marketplace Jemaa el Fnaa, then venture further into the medina (Old Town) to explore its labyrinth of traditional Souks!

 Bahia means brilliance.
 Built for a former slave who became a favorite of the Sultan, it was intended to be the most dazzling palace of its time!

-With the Atlas mountains providing a spectacular backdrop, this pocket of serenity is a favorite for both locals and visitors looking to escape the commotion of the city.
+With the Atlas mountains providing a spectacular backdrop, the peaceful Menara Gardens is a favorite for both locals and visitors looking to escape the commotion of the city.

-This immense 16th-century burial ground is the final resting place for 66 members of the Saadian dynasty that ruled Marrakech from 1524 to 1668.
+The Saadian Tombs, an immense 16th-century burial ground, are the final resting place for 66 members of the Saadian dynasty that ruled Marrakech from 1524 to 1668.